Volkswagen Bora

-The Mk4 debuted shortly after its larger sibling, the Passat, with rear passenger doors differing from those of a five-door Golf.
+The Bora debuted shortly after its larger sibling, the fifth-generation Passat, with rear passenger doors differing from those of a five-door Golf.
 The car was also offered as an estate/wagon.
 Options included rain sensor-controlled windshield wipers and automatic climate control.

-Two new internal-combustion engines were offered, the 1.8-litre turbo four-cylinder (often referred to as the 1.8 20vT), and the VR6.
-The suspension setup remained much as before.
-However, it was softened considerably in most models to give a comfortable ride, which was met with some criticism as it was still quite hard in comparison with rivals such as vehicles offered from French carmakers.
+Two new internal-combustion engines were offered: the 1.8-litre turbo four-cylinder (often referred to as the 1.8 20vT), and the VR6.
+The suspension setup remained much as before, but was softened considerably in most models to give a comfortable ride.
+This was met with some criticism, as it was still quite hard in comparison to vehicles offered from French carmakers.